JuliaIO/BufferedStreams.jl/README.md

 Input streams also have some tricks to make parsing applications easier.
-When parsing data incrementally, one must take care that partial matches are preverves across buffer refills.
+When parsing data incrementally, one must take care that partial matches are preverved across buffer refills.
 One easy way to do this is to copy it to a temporary buffer, but this unecessary copying can slow things down.

-Input streams instead support the notion of "anchoring", will instructs the stream to save the current position in the buffer.
-If the buffer gets refilled the any data in the buffer including or following that position gets shifted over to make room.
+Input streams instead support the notion of "anchoring", which instructs the stream to save the current position in the buffer.
+If the buffer gets refilled, then any data in the buffer including or following that position gets shifted over to make room.
 When the match is finished, one can then call `takeanchored!` return an array of the bytes from the anchored position to the currened position, or `upanchor!` to return the index of the anchored position in the